-Students learn same denominator and same numerator conceptual comparing strategies focused on what the numerator and denominator mean.
+Students learn same-denominator and same-numerator conceptual comparing strategies focused on what the numerator and denominator mean.
 Then, comparing fractions with different denominators or different numerators begins.
-Tutors teach strategies for identifying fractions equal to 1 whole (when numerator and the denominator are the same) and fractions equal to 1⁄2 (double the numerator should equal the denominator or the numerator is half the denominator).
-Then benchmarking instruction starts, with assistance of problem-solving strategies on the Compare Card.
-In Week 8, students learn to place two fractions less or greater than 1⁄2 on a 0-1 number line; this requires finding an equivalent fraction.
+Tutors teach strategies for identifying fractions equal to 1 (when numerator and the denominator are the same) and fractions equal to 1/2 (double the numerator should equal the denominator or the numerator is half the denominator).
+Then benchmarking instruction starts, with assistance of problem-solving strategies on the compare card.
+In Week 8, students learn to place two fractions less or greater than 1/2 on a 0-to-1 number line; this requires finding an equivalent fraction.
 Tutors next introduce ordering.
-Once all activities have been introduced, tutors lead discussions about similarities and differences in problem types to emphasize that the same thinking and strategies apply across FM activities.
+Once all activities have been introduced. tutors lead discussions about similarities and differences in problem types to emphasize that the same thinking and strategies apply across fraction magnitude activities.

-Fraction Flash (Weeks 1-13) is designed to build flexibility and speed with FM component skills.
+Fraction Flash (Weeks 1-13) is designed to build flexibility and speed with fraction magnitude component skills.
 The structure of this activity parallels the structure used in Multi-Minute.
-Depending on week, this includes stating which of two fractions is bigger; saying if fractions are $=\frac{1}{2}$ , =1, or neither; and pointing to $\frac{1}{2}$ on a number line, identifying if the fraction is less than, equal to, or greater than $\frac{1}{2}$ , and pointing to which side of $\frac{1}{2}$ the fraction goes.
+Depending on week, this includes stating which of two fractions is bigger; saying if fractions = 1/2, = 1, or neither; and pointing to "1/2" on a number line; identifying if the fraction is less than, equal to, or greater than 1/2; and pointing to which side of 1/2 the fraction goes.

 Problem Quest (Weeks 4-13) addresses WP instruction, beginning in Week 4.
-Relying on schema-based instruction (Fuchs et al., 2016), tutors teach students to categorize WPs as belonging to a problem type based on its underlying mathematical structure and using the RUN attack strategy: Read the problem, Underline the question, and Name the problem type.
+Relying on schema-based instruction (Fuchs, Malone, et al., 2016), tutors teach students to categorize WPs as belonging to a problem type based on its underlying mathematical structure and using the "RUN" attack strategy: read the problem, underline the question, and name the problem type.

-Tutors introduce each WP type (compare WPs; change WPs) with an intact story, while explaining and demonstrating the WP type's central mathematical event with fraction tiles.
+Tutors introduce each WP type (compare WPs, change WPs) with an intact story while explaining and demonstrating the WP type's central mathematical event with fraction tiles.
 Next, they present the same story in the form of a WP, with an unknown and a question.
 Then, students learn a systematic strategy for processing and solving that problem type.
 To execute the strategy, students initially use a help card, which is faded as quickly as possible.

 Compare WPs are taught first.
 In Lesson 20, ordering WPs are taught as a subtype of compare WPs.
 In Lesson 21, compare WPs with irrelevant information are introduced.
-Strategic introduction of compare WP variations encourages students to distinguish ordering WPs from compared WPs with irrelevant fractions in the story.
+Strategic introduction of compare WP variations encourages students to distinguish ordering WPs from compare WPs with irrelevant fractions in the story.
 In Week 5, tutors introduce increase and decrease change WPs with the end amount missing, using whole numbers and then fractions.
-In Week 8, tutors introduce problems with irrelevant information, while encouraging students to distinguish between compare and change WP types.
-In Week 9, change WPs with change amount missing are introduced, first using whole numbers, then fractions; in Week 10, start amount missing problem are introduced, first using whole numbers, and then fractions.
+In Week 8, tutors introduce problems with irrelevant information while encouraging students to distinguish between compare and change WP types.
+In Week 9, change WPs with change amount missing are introduced, first using whole numbers, then fractions; in Week 10, start-amount-missing problems are introduced, first using whole numbers and then fractions.

-In Power Practice (Weeks 1-13) the final activity in each lesson, students independently complete interleaved problem sets (with mixed problem types) of previously taught compare, ordering, and number line problems.
+In Power Practice (Weeks 1-13), the final activity in each lesson, students independently complete interleaved problem sets (with mixed problem types) of previously taught compare, ordering, and number-line problems.
 Starting in Week 4, practice also includes one WP.
 By Lesson 22 (when most content is introduced), independent practice (12-14 problems per session) presents each of the 20 problem types addressed in intervention at least every two lessons.
-Problem types within a topic (i.e., within FM or WPs) are randomly ordered.
+Problem types within a topic (i.e., within fraction magnitude or WPs) are randomly ordered.